BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: Additional multiwavelength data

 \subsection{Observations of \textit{eROSITA} blazars with other X-ray missions}

-To collect soft X-ray flux and spectral information, we cross-match the BlazEr1 with the \textit{ROSAT} \citep[0.1--2.4\,keV,][]{boller:2016} and the \textit{Swift}-XRT (0.3--10.0\,keV) source catalogs by \citet[][OUSXB DR3]{giommi:2019} and \citet{evans:2020}.
+To collect soft X-ray flux and spectral information, we cross-matched the BlazEr1 with the \textit{ROSAT} \citep[0.1--2.4\,keV,][]{boller:2016} and the \textit{Swift}-XRT (0.3--10.0\,keV) source catalogs by \citet[][OUSXB DR3]{giommi:2019} and \citet{evans:2020}.
 Although both catalogs use \textit{Swift}-XRT, they were compiled independently and using different approaches.
-The OUSXB catalog specifically targets blazars and treats each single observation separately, whereas \citet{evans:2020} merge all exposures of a given target.
+The OUSXB catalog specifically targets blazars and treats each single observation separately; whereas \citet{evans:2020} merge all exposures of a given target.
 BlazEr1 counterparts are again identified by positional cross-matching, using a maximum angular separation between the BlazEr1 position and \textit{ROSAT} of $40''$ and of $8''$ between BlazEr1 and \textit{Swift}-XRT.
 We find 1496 \textit{ROSAT} and 1249 \textit{Swift}-XRT \citep[for][]{evans:2020} counterparts.
-As the OUSXB catalog is built on an observation basis with one entry per observation, we first match it with the BLAZE catalog.
-For each of the 1039 matches we then derive the mean, median, minimum, and maximum fluxes and spectral indices from all source visits.
+As the OUSXB catalog is built on an observation basis with one entry per observation, we first matched it with the BLAZE catalog.
+For each of the 1039 matches we then derived the mean, median, minimum, and maximum fluxes and spectral indices from all source visits.

-In order to get information at higher energies, we cross-match the BlazEr1 with the \textit{NuSTAR} (3.0--10.0\,keV, 10.0--30.0\,keV) blazar catalog \citep{middei:2022}, using a maximum angular separation of $8\arcsec$ \citep[based on the positional accuracy of \textit{NuSTAR};][]{harrison:2013}, identifying 46 out of 126\,sources.
-Since this catalog contains one entry per observation, we include the fluxes and spectral information of the observation closest in time to eRASS1 to the BlazEr1 catalog.
-We also matched our detections with the \textit{Swift}-BAT catalog \citep[14.0--195.0\,keV,][]{lien:2025}, assuming a maximum angular separation of $60''$, and where available using the positions of already known counterparts, obtaining 96 matches, for which we add the flux and spectral information to the BlazEr1.
+In order to get information at higher energies, we cross-matched the BlazEr1 with the \textit{NuSTAR} (3.0--10.0\,keV, 10.0--30.0\,keV) blazar catalog \citep{middei:2022}, using a maximum angular separation of $8\arcsec$ \citep[based on the positional accuracy of \textit{NuSTAR};][]{harrison:2013}, identifying 46 out of 126\,sources.
+Since this catalog contains one entry per observation, we included the fluxes and spectral information of the observation closest in time to eRASS1 to the BlazEr1 catalog.
+We also matched our detections with the \textit{Swift}-BAT catalog \citep[14.0--195.0\,keV,][]{lien:2025}, assuming a maximum angular separation of $60''$, and where available using the positions of already known counterparts, obtaining 96 matches, for which we added the flux and spectral information to the BlazEr1.